Dave-zalp/WAF-DETECTOR/README.md

 # WAF-DETECTOR

-## A python script used to detect WAFs on a web Application
+## A python script used to detect Web application Firewalls on a web Application

 ## What is a WAF